-The issuing company shall file a draft prospectus with the Board through a merchant banker along with the requisite fee, as prescribed in the Indian Depository Receipts Rules.
+The issuing company shall file a draft prospectus with the Board through a merchant banker along with the requisite fee, as prescribed in Companies (Issue of Indian Depository Receipts) Rules, 2004.

 The prospectus filed with the Board under this regulation shall also be furnished to the Board in a soft copy on the lines specified in the Schedule V.